 The theremin gets its name from Léon Theremin (born Lev Sergeivich Termen), the Russian physicist and electronics engineer who invented it in 1919.
 A Wikipedia entry about him is here.
 What is unique and extremely interesting about this instrument is that the musician plays it without touching it.
 Hence one of the original names given it, etherphone.
 (The other was thereminvox.)
 The instrument shown in the photo above is a Moog™ Etherwave® theremin, assembled from a kit.
 The theremin has two antennas – the loop antenna protruding horizontally at left, for volume control, and the vertical antenna on the right, for pitch control.
 Each of these antennas forms, essentially, half a capacitor, and one of the player’s hands constitutes the other half.
 By moving your hands in the vicinity of the two antennas, you can control the volume and pitch of the sound produced by the instrument.
 With the proper hand control, it is possible to play melodies on the theremin, and professional thereminists do so.
 The one who developed the first method for playing the theremin, and who established it as an instrument on which serious music could be played, was Clara Rockmore.
 We have an interesting recording of conversations with Clara Rockmore, Nadia Reisenberg (her sister, a concert pianist), Robert Moog (inventor of the Moog synthesizer) and Thomas Ray, led by Robert Sherman (Nadia’s son and Clara’s nephew, and host of “The Listening Room” on WQXR in New York City), with performances by Clara and Nadia interspersed, both on videotape and DVD.
 The DVD also contains lessons by Lydia Kavina, performances of three of Ms. Kavina’s own compositions, a brief biography of Leon Theremin, and an appearance by Bob Moog.
-You can view descriptions of the tape and the DVD here.
+You can view descriptions of the tape and the DVD here (tape) and here (DVD).

 How does it work?